jstar88/opbe/README.md

 ---

+## Quick start (installation)
+Ok, seems so cool!
+How i can use it?
+You can check in [implementations directory](https://github.com/jstar88/opbe/tree/master/implementations) for your game version, read the installation.txt file.
+Be sure you had read the *license* with respect for the author.

+---

 ## Accuracy
 One of main concept used in this battle engine is the **expected value**: instead calculate each ship case, opbe creates an estimation of their behavior.